Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: Uniformity in long-term behaviours of the hyperbolic metric

-Notice that the lemma makes no claim about the limit surface (or, to be more precise, the equivalence class of limit surfaces).
-The nature of the limit surface can, in fact, be extremely counter-intuitive -- but since the intricacies of the geometric topology are not our aim here, Lemma \ref{lem:geom} will suffice.
+Notice that Lemma \ref{lem:geom} makes no claim about the limit surface (or, to be more precise, the equivalence class of limit surfaces).
+The nature of the limit surface can, in fact, be extremely counter-intuitive -- but since appreciating the intricacies of the geometric topology is not our aim here, Lemma \ref{lem:geom} will suffice.

+Convergence in the sense of Gromov can be though of as a ``locally uniform convergence'' of the surfaces' geometry around the base point.
+Thus, Lemma \ref{lem:geom} is, in a certain sense, a ``normal families'' criterion for $\mathcal{H}_2$.
+We will also need more conventional results on normal families, such as the following restatement of the Arzel\`a-Ascoli theorem for Lipschitz functions; see \cite[Theorem~7.1]{BM14}. \begin{lemma} Let $X$ and $Y$ be Riemann surfaces with complete conformal metrics $d_X$ and $d_Y$, and suppose that $\{f_\alpha : X\to Y\}_{\alpha\in A}$ is a family of locally uniformly $d_X$-to-$d_Y$ Lipschitz functions.
+Then, $\{f_\alpha\}_{\alpha\in A}$ is a normal family if and only if there exists $x\in X$ such that $\{f_\alpha(x) : \alpha\in A\}$ is relatively compact in $Y$. \end{lemma}

 With this in mind, let us begin our study of the eventually isometric case in Theorem \ref{thm:mix}.